Ale32bit/Capy64-docs/docs/Libraries/http.md

 # HTTP

-The HTTP library is used to do HTTP requests and open WebSocket connections.
+The HTTP library is used to send HTTP requests and open WebSocket connections.

 !!!
 Warning